 - Deleting Apps On iPhones

-The iPhone is Apple Inc.’s line of smartphones that runs Apple’s iOS mobile operating system.
-The first iPhone was launched on January 9, 2007, and by November 1, 2018, over 2.2 billion iPhones had been sold.
-With a multi-touch screen, iPhone can make calls, surf the net, take photos, play music, and access emails and text messages.
+The iPhone is a smartphone from a line produced by Apple Inc. that runs Apple’s iOS mobile operating system.
+On January 9, 2007, the first iPhone was released, and by November 1, 2018, over 2.2 billion iPhones have been sold.
+The iPhone has a multitouch screen that allows it to make calls, surf the web, take photos, play music, access emails, and send messages.

 I am impressed by the upgrades Apple Inc. has done with iPhone, like bigger screen sizes, enhanced video features, accessibility features, and the ability to install third-party mobile apps.

-My favorite feature is the single button on the front panel that allows me to return to the home screen. iPhone has many features that can help you save time and have fun at the same time.
+The single button on the front panel that allows me to return to the home screen is my favorite feature.
+The iPhone has various features that can help you save time while still having fun.

 Text Messages And Emails On iPhone